LQ2-apostrophe/Facebook-URL-fix/README.md

 - Notifications about multiple posts in a group are safely bypassed by this feature.

 ## Version history

+### 1.6
+- Skipped redirection for "quick" special posts.
+Therefore, there is no need to remove `qp_instance_log_data` parameters anymore.
+- Logs now contain both original and new (stripped) links.
+- Updated more useless parameters.

 ### 1.5.2
 - Updated useless parameters, especially `qp_instance_log_data` parameters in links of "quick" special posts from Facebook official apps.
 - Removed `type` from useless list as now it is needed in photo links.
 (Theater view for photos is now enforced further by Facebook.)